Use of isPropertyLoading property in PCF Control

 By | October 13, 2022

 Let’s have a look at the issue first.
-As seen in the below screenshot, I have added our PCF control on the First Name field.
+As seen in the below screenshot, you have added your custom PCF control to the First Name field of a Contact record.
 Kindly refer to this blog to have a look at it as well.
-Here you can see that the contact does have a first name, but isn’t being rendered in our control.
+Here you can see that the contact does have a First Name value, but your PCF control is not rendering the existing value during the initial form load.

 PCF control